 This morning TechCrunch posted an interesting article on the strange odyssey of Red Herring (the brand), and its current owner, Frenchman Alex Vieux (pictured above), since RH was sold to Vieux by Tony Perkins, back in 2003.
 Tony Perkins and Red Herring were Silicon Valley phenoms back in the 1990′s, so the blog post caught my eye.

 Around 2003, so the story goes, Perkin’s asked his teenage daughter her opinion on Red Herring and she replied that it was “SO 1990′s!”
 So Perkins sold the Red Herring brand to Alex Vieux.
-With Perkins out of the picture, RH began having difficulties.
+With Perkins out of the picture, RH almost immediately began having difficulties.
 With the dot com bubble bursting, the magazine ceased publication in 2003 but was re-launched in late 2004 under publisher (and now chairman) Alex Vieux and editor-in-chief Joel Dreyfuss, but it again ceased print publication in 2007.
 It had an online-only magazine until 2011 – today it has a skeleton editorial product with ‘news’ going up barely three times a week.
 However it continues to run the Red Herring 100 technology startup awards, which occur annually in Europe (Amsterdam), North America (Monterey) and Asia (in Vietnam).
-These days the Red Herring operation is run from an office suite in La Jolla, California.
+These days the global Red Herring operation is run from a trendy office suite in chic La Jolla, California, near San Diego.
 Vieux is a former Le Monde journalist and launched the now defunct ETRE technology investment conference with fellow US journalists in 1990.

 The TechCrunch article goes on to say that it has received numerous complaints about the way Vieux and Red Herring operate the Red Herring 100 Awards.
 The base complaint was that it was a “pay for play” process.
 Apparently, many small companies did not initiate the contact with Red Herring.
 Companies were “cold-called” by RH and told that they were finalists in the RH competition and only then advised that there was a $3000 fee to participate further.
 It should be noted that in the article Mr. Vieux and his supporters vigorously deny allegations that they “take advantage of startups.”
 A similar business model has operated here in the Okanagan.
 A small company is contacted by a local business journal, and told they would like to do an article about the company.
 However, in the course of the conversation it turns out that the caller is a salesperson and not a journalist.
 The offer of an article, to be ghost written by an unnamed stringer, is contingent on either direct payment to the journal, or attracting a significant number of the companies vendors or customers to advertise in the journal, or both.